Best bib and tucker: Michelin Hants & Isle of Wight

 The only Hampshire restaurant with a coveted Bib Gourmand, the Michelin Guide really rates Barcelona-born Head chef-patron Andres Alemany’s “authentic tapas”.
 Rather than trotting out the usual, often clichéd small plates, you’ll find more imaginative fare here.
 Think pork belly tacos with langoustine escabeche, Catalan tomato bread and padron peppers.
 Yum.

 A stalwart of the Hampshire dining scene, 36 on the Quay hasn’t managed to reclaim the longstanding Michelin star held by their former chef-patron.
 Nonetheless, local-born head chef and owner, Gary Pearce, still impresses with informal fine dining and those harbour views.

 The Purefoy, Preston Candover

-A charming redbrick gastro in the picture-perfect countryside village of Preston Candover, Michelin rate chef-patron Gordon Stott’s simple pub classics just as much as his fine-dining fare.
-Epic Sunday roasts are always a hit.
+A charming redbrick gastro in the picture-perfect countryside village of Preston Candover (above), Michelin rate chef-patron Gordon Stott’s simple pub classics just as much as his fine-dining fare.
+When Muddy popped by, we tucked into the best pud we’d had in a very long time.
+Epic Sunday roasts are always a hit, too.

 Wellington Arms, Baughurst